The National Standards for Volunteer Involvement

-Australia has adopted The National Standards for Volunteer Involvement.
-These standards provide a framework for organisations to consider the role of volunteers within the organisation and the impact effective volunteer involvement can have on achieving the strategic goals and aims of the organisation.
+The National Standards provide a framework for organisations to consider the role of volunteers within the organisation and the impact effective volunteer involvement can have on achieving the strategic goals and aims of the organisation.

 The Centre for Volunteering runs a number of practical workshops for Volunteer Involving Organisations and Volunteer Managers on Implementing The National Standards.
-For more information view our training schedule here or contact us at firstname.lastname@example.org or our Learning and Development Co-ordinator by phone at 02 9261 3600.
+We also run a free 2 hour National Standards ‘Health Check’ for members.

 For more information on workshops contact us at firstname.lastname@example.org.